lskyset/umamusume-story-patcher/README.md

 ## Infos

-It is still not fully working and things are subject to changes
-I will make a proper tutorial on how to make translation files later
+* You can take a look at the translated csv files (and the patched result in game)
+to see how the translations works
+* Hardcoded to translate only if the language is set to English for now but i'll
+add a settings tab some day
-For any questions or suggestions DM me on discord (SkySet#3043)
+* For any questions or suggestions DM me on discord (SkySet#3043)